pnpm/pnpm/.changeset/thin-icons-scream.md

 "pnpm": minor
 ---

 Add a field named `ignoredOptionalDependencies`.
 This is an array of strings.
-If an optional dependency has its name included in this array, it will be skipped, unless it is non-optional for some other packages.
+If an optional dependency has its name included in this array, it will be skipped.